DanielTakeshi/Paper_Notes/miscellaneous/DDCO:_Discovery_of_Deep_Continuous_Options_for_Robot_Learning_from_Demonstrations.md

 # DDCO: Discovery of Deep Continuous Options for Robot Learning from Demonstrations

+**Update**: wow, this summary is out of date.
+I've read the paper in far more detail since then, and feel like I understand almost everything.
+It's some great work, especially with how unstable the dVRK is, from personal experience.
+I also like how Sanjay got to show the different options visually by looking at the network output.

 This paper builds upon the earlier TSC and SWIRL papers to generalize the LfD algorithm to be DDCO (which additionally generalizes their DDO paper!).